On the Utility of Model Learning in HRI: Acknowledgments

 We thank the members of the InterACT Lab at UC Berkeley.
-In particular, we are grateful for Kush Bhatia's feedback on building human simulators and Eli Bronstein's assistance on the black-box model-based component of this work.
+In particular, we are grateful for Kush Bhatia's feedback on building human simulators, Eli Bronstein's assistance on the black-box model-based component of this work, and Michael McDonald's work on parallelizing experiments.

-This work is partially supported by NVIDIA and the Caltech Arjun Bansal and Ria Langheim Summer Undergraduate Research Fellowship.
+This work is partially supported by NVIDIA, BDD, and the Caltech Arjun Bansal and Ria Langheim Summer Undergraduate Research Fellowship.